Robsodd/IRIS-WHIZ-HL7v2-Browser-Extension/README.txt

 Clicking on the first two columns of any HL7 message (full content view) will expand down the Segment so you can see the values next to their schema description.

 When clicked the Search Schema button is replaced with a search bar and all schema for currently visible messages is expanded.
 Use the search bar to hide schema fields that don't match the current search text.
 Empty the search bar and press enter to close all expanded schema.
+Press enter to highlight matching copy in the message.

 Can save you from having to navigate to the message's schema and helps search through messages.